Skip to content

 30. Reports total volume (or percentages) sourced from third-party supplying mills that come from the supplying mills' own operations and third parties?

-The company reports the percentage of sourcing from third-party supplying mills to the company's four refineries.
+The company reports the percentage of sourcing from third-party supplying mills to the company's directly owned four refineries.

 31. Total volume (or percentage) sourced for refineries that comes from intermediary traders and/or refiners rather than directly from mills?